-- 16 days Duration 16 days
+- 16 days

-- Tibet, Location Tibet Nepal Location Nepal
+- Tibet, Nepal

-- Trekking Activity Trekking
+- Trekking

-We start the trip with a few days of touring the capital city of Lhasa and local towns of Gyantse and Shigatse, then go to Mount Kailash.
+We start the trip with a few days of touring the capital city of Lhasa and the local towns of Gyantse and Shigatse, then go to Mount Kailash.

 Mount Kailash is one of the world’s most elusive and exotic pilgrimage sites.
 Because of its remote location on the plateau, it is estimated that only a few thousand pilgrims a year make the trip, despite its vast Hindu and Buddhist significance.
 This trip entails a few days on the road, and trekking is involved in the journey’s middle stage.
 Highlights include driving, hiking on the scenic Tibetan plateau, and seeing the rich Tibetan culture and several monasteries.